-Poet Joshua Mehigan grew up in upstate New York and received a BA from Purchase College and an MFA from Sarah Lawrence College.
+Poet Joshua Mehigan grew up in upstate New York and earned a BA from Purchase College and an MFA from Sarah Lawrence College.

 Mehigan has worked as an editor and instructor, and lives in New York City.

 Articles By JOSHUA MEHIGAN